Overview

 Students who successfully complete this unit will be able to:

-• Analyse, appraise and explain the bi-directional relationships between biological, psychological, behavioural and social determinants of illness
+1. Critically analyse and evaluate research on the interdependent relationships between biological, psychological, behavioural, and social determinants of health and illness.

 Teaching methods